o-ran-sc/nonrtric/test/auto-test/README.md

 FTC is short for Function Test Case.
 In addition, there are also other test scripts with other naming format used for demo setup etc (e.g PM_DEMO.sh).

 The requirements, in terms of the execution enviroment, to run a script or a suite is to have docker, docker-compose and python3 installed (the scripts warns if not installed).
 As an option, the scripts can also be executed in a Minikube or Kubernetes installation.
 The additional requirement is to have a clean minikube/kubernetes installation, perferably with the kube dashboard installed.
 The scripts have been tested to work on both MacOS and Ubuntu using docker.
 They should work also in git-bash on windows (for docker) but only partly verified.
-Running using minikube has only been verified on Ubuntu and running on kubernetes has only been verified on MacOS.
+Running using minikube has only been verified on Ubuntu and running on kubernetes has been verified on MacOS and Ubuntu.
+Successful sample tests has been made on google cloud.

 ## Configuration

-The test scripts uses configuration from a single file, found in `../common/test_env.sh`, which contains all needed configuration in terms of image names, image tags, ports, file paths, passwords etc. This file can be modified if needed.
-See the README.md in  `../common/` for all details of the config file.
+The test scripts uses configuration from a single profile file, found in `../common/test_env-*.sh`, which contains all needed configuration in terms of image names, image tags, ports, file paths, passwords etc. There is one profile file for system (ORAN/ONAP) and release.
+If temporary changes are needed to the settings in a profile file, use an override file containing only the variable to override.

 ## How to run